Currency: GBP

 Decide whether you are going to replace the turnbuckles (rigging screws) or just the end terminals.

-If the turnbuckles are the same age as the rest of the standing rigging, or they show any signs of fatigue, it will be prudent to start afresh with all new components.
+If the turnbuckles are the same age as the rest of the standing rigging, or they show any signs of fatigue, starting afresh with all new components will be prudent.

 Keeping your existing turnbuckles

-Check the thread type (UNF or Metric) the thread size (standard or upsize) and, just to make sure, the thread direction
+Check the thread type (UNF or Metric) the thread size (standard or upsize), and, to make sure, the thread direction.

 Replacing your turnbuckles